About This Blog

 25th December 2006 the Death of James Brown

-Today we pay tribute to James Brown – the legendary Godfather of Soul and self-proclaimed ‘Hardest Working man in Showbusiness’ – whose death exactly six years ago robbed us of a true World Artist and Culture Hero of the highest order, … Continue reading
+Today we pay tribute to James Brown – the legendary Godfather of Soul and self-proclaimed ‘Hardest Working man in Show Business’ – whose death on Christmas Day 2006 robbed us of a true World Artist and Culture Hero of the highest … Continue reading

 26th December 1985 the Martyrdom of Dian Fossey

-Twenty-seven years ago this night, Dian Fossey – legendary zoologist and champion of Africa’s mountain gorillas – was brutally murdered in the bedroom of her isolated cabin, high in Rwanda’s Virunga Mountains.
+On this night in 1985, Dian Fossey – legendary zoologist and champion of Africa’s mountain gorillas – was brutally murdered in the bedroom of her isolated cabin, high in Rwanda’s Virunga Mountains.
 Her lifeless body with its skull split open … Continue reading

 27th December 2007 The Assassination of Benazir Bhutto